AndrewM1130/EM-Algorithm/EM-Report.md

   - $Z_i$ (Censored Data

 **Proof.**

-$\rightarrow$ Let
+A brief proof of the EM algorithm is shown here, but [this article]('https://www.informit.com/articles/article.aspx?p=363730&seqNum=2) provides rigrous detail and step-by-step derivations for those who are less familiar with this concept.

-**So how do we translate this mathematical text into functional code?
+**Next, how do we translate this mathematical text into functional code?
 Let's take the following steps:**

 i)  E step: To maximize the quantity $Q(\theta,\theta^t)$, we first construct the log density based on our starting values